Ewskr0/Forkr/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.0.

+## Features

+This project allows you to search for images using the flickr API.
+The infinite scroll is implemented that allows to load results to infinity.
+2 filters are currently available:

+- Minimum size.

+- From Date to Date.

+When an image is selected, its details are displayed as well as the option to open it in a new tab.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.